Home Compare ACN vs NA9.DE

 Accenture vs Nagarro: Which Stock Looks Stronger in 2026?

-Accenture holds the cleaner structural position, with the lead spread across profitability and valuation.
-Nagarro SE still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Accenture holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
 In the market, Nagarro SE carries the stronger setup — intact trend against Accenture's broken trend.
 That leaves a split case: the structural lead stays with Accenture, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ACN: S&P 500, NA9.DE: HDAX).